orbitalquark/scintillua/docs/manual.md

    message.
 * Optionally handle errors when the returned pointer is null by calling Scintillua's `GetCreateLexerError()` function to see what went wrong.
+* Optionally set keyword lists via Scintilla's [SCI_SETKEYWORDS][] message with the help of [SCI_DESCRIBEKEYWORDSETS][].
+Scintillua's lexers have built-in word lists, but they can be overridden.

 The Scintillua lexer largely behaves like a normal Scintilla lexer.
 However, unlike most other lexers Scintillua does not have static style numbers, which makes styling a bit more complicated.
-Your application must call the lexer's `NamedStyles()` function (which is defined by the `ILexer5` interface), which returns the number of currently defined styles.
+Your application must call the lexer's `NamedStyles()` function (defined by the `ILexer5` interface), which returns the number of currently defined styles.
 (Note that the returned number includes Scintilla's 8 predefined styles.)
 It must then iterate over those style numbers, calling `NameOfStyle()`, in order to obtain a map of style names to numbers.
 With that information, your application can then specify style settings for style numbers.
 Here's an example of how [SciTE][] does it: